jspecify/jspecify/docs/spec.md

 ## Nullness-delegating subtyping rules for Java

 > Recall that this rule exists to handle subcomponents of types --- namely, type
-> arguments and array component types: It essentially says "Check nullness
+> arguments and array component types.
+It essentially says "Check nullness
 > subtyping for subcomponents as appropriate."

 The Java subtyping rules are defined in [JLS 4.10].
 (Each rule takes a type as